To be truly well prepared for a disaster, you need to tailor your survival kit to your surroundings.

-- Multitool – Investing in a multitool such as the Leatherman Skeletool CX will give you the versatility to perform all sorts of unexpected jobs, solve minor problems, or get you out of a tight jam with minimal hassle.
+- Multitool – Investing in a multitool such as the Leatherman Wingman will give you the versatility to perform all sorts of unexpected jobs, solve minor problems, or get you out of a tight jam with minimal hassle.

-- Work Gloves – If you have to break glass or move debris these will save your hands and keep you working and moving much longer.
+- Work Gloves – If you have to break glass or move debris, a pair of work gloves such as the Mechanix M-Pact Gloves, will save your hands and keep you working and moving much longer.
 These can be picked up at any hardware store.

 - Dust Mask – If there are collapsed buildings in your area this will protect your lungs from airborne debris particles.
-These can also be picked up at any hardware store.
+Have a look at 3M N95 Particulate Respirator Masks to a quality choice.